How to Speed Up Your Speechwriting

 Muses do not appear upon command: they are like cats.

-They come of their own accord and usually only when you are feeling relaxed watching the tv, or doing something else that doesn’t involve them.
+They come of their own accord, usually when you’re feeling relaxed watching the tv, or doing something else that doesn’t involve them.

-Unlike cats, however, they do stick around once you have their attention with the need for a feather or secret cache of sweets, but to do that you need to make it seem like you don’t even need a muse.
+Unlike cats, however, they do stick around once you have their attention – without the need for a feather or secret cache of treats.

-Once your mind is detached from the task at hand, focus on your goal intently, but focus on it being completed.
+Once your mind is detached from the task at hand, then focus on your goal.

-Don’t focus on the stress of doing it; focus on the joy of completing it.
+But try not to focus on the stress of doing it.
+Rather, focus on the joy of completing it.
 I mean all the way to the end of the best man speech, business presentation, or big interview.

-Don’t be a speechwriting stereotype, banging your head against the table, hoping for a miracle or cursing writer’s block for your failings.
+You wont gain the support of the muse by sitting there and struggling.
+So there’s no point being a speechwriting stereotype.
+Banging your head against the table, hoping for a miracle or cursing writer’s block for your failings.

-All great creations start in the imagination, so begin every writing session by tapping into this through playful planning by imagining your ideal outcome and then letting the magical muses come to your aid.
+All great creations start in the imagination, so begin every writing session by tapping into this through playful planning.
+Imagine your ideal outcome, and then let the magical muse come to your aid.